Contents

 See the original CodeProject article here.

-Paste your Cuda C++ code in the right window and cleaned-up assembly will show up on the right side.
+Paste your CUDA C++ code in the left window and cleaned-up assembly will show up on the right side.
 Every time a small change is made to the source code window it automatically starts re-compiling (with an indicator) and displays the updated assembly on the right.
 In the top menu, the compiler options can be tinkered with to see how it impacts the assembly.

 It also has some visual helpers.
 It will do a "diff" on the code with each change so the user can see what exactly changed.
 Also, matching the source code on the left window to the assembly on the right can be a daunting task so I added little visual lines that connect the two.
 Colorful highlighting was added to make the code and assembly easier to read.
 It also had register highlighting.
 A user could click on a register, and it would show up on the right.
 Also, raw assembly is pretty messy, so it strips out the junk for you.